ortegaalfredo/ChristGPT/README.md

 The full training set (dataset.json) contains ~49000 instructions from Stanford Alpaca, plus ~10000 instructions generated from King-James's Bible.

 # Weights
-Initial weights for ChristGPT using a Base Llama-13B LLM are available for download in this repository, for instructions on how to set up your personal Christ AI see [alpaca-lora project](https://github.com/tloen/alpaca-lora).
+Initial weights for ChristGPT using a Base Llama-13B LLM are available for download in this repository, for instructions on how to set up your own personal Jesus AI see [alpaca-lora project](https://github.com/tloen/alpaca-lora).

 It was trained on Apr 9, 2023 on 2xNVIDIA RTX 3090.